-AIL Madrid complements its structured classroom studies with a Cultural and Social Activities Program; 10 hours a week dedicated to learning more about the culture and customs of Spain and getting to know the city of Madrid a little bit better.
+AIL Madrid complements its Spanish language courses with a Fun Afternoon Activities Program; 10 classes a week dedicated to learning more about the culture and customs of Spain and getting to know the city of Madrid a little bit better.
 And the best feature of the program is it is included at no extra cost for the intesive courses students!

-10 hours of cultural and social activities a week are made up by two hours every afternoon or evening from Monday to Friday.
+10 classes of fun afternoon activities a week are made up by two classes every afternoon or evening from Monday to Friday.

-At the beginning of the week your Spanish teacher will let you know about the Cultural and Social Program for the week so that you can decide what activities you would like to participate in and write your name down on the signup sheet.
-If you then change your mind, you can easily delete your name from the sheet.
+At the beginning of the week your Spanish teacher will let you know about the fun afternoon activities program for the week so that you can decide what activities you would like to participate in and write your name down on the signup sheet.
+If you then change your mind, you can easily erase your name from the sheet.

 At AIL Madrid you will lose no classes due to public holidays.
 We are the only Spanish School in Madrid which makes up all classes and activities, independent of the course type, the length of booking, the number of public holidays in the week and time of the year.

 |All the linguistic, cultural and historical activities are run by AIL Madrid’s native Spanish speaking teachers.It is an additional opportunity to practice understanding and expressing yourself in Spanish.
 Beginner level students also benefit from the activities as the interactive and visual nature allows students with different levels of Spanish to participate and gain an understanding of the topic.
 Activities are a relaxed complement to the information learned in the mornings' intensive Spanish course.|